 Nevertheless, Airport was THE film to see in 1970, and when I did, I went positively dotty over it.
 I thought it was one of those most exciting, action-packed, tension-filled movies I'd ever seen.
-I saw it more times than I can count; read my mom's Reader's Digest "condensed book" version of the novel (convinced the abridged version was depriving me of some much-sought-after smut, I checked out the complete novel from the library and re-read it); and I even went out and purchased the soundtrack album...my first!...and wore it out.
-(And don't even get me started on how off the geek Richter scale it is for a 12-year-old's first LP purchase to be Alfred Newman's by-turns spectacularly overcaffeinated/easy listening score for Airport.)
-More frightening still, friends and I played Airport with my toy model of a 747 Delta Airlines passenger jet.
-And how does one go about playing Airport?
-You try (unsuccessfully, thank goodness) to cram a lit firecracker into one of the rear windows!
+I returned to the theater several times during its run to rewatch and relive it.
+I borrowed my mom's Reader's Digest "condensed" version of the novel (what was that condensed book thing all about, anyway), then, convinced the abridged version had cut out a lot of then-sought-after smut, I checked out the complete novel from the library and re-read it.
+I even went out and purchased the soundtrack album...my first!...and wore it out (don't get me started on how off the geek Richter scale it is for a 12-year-old's first LP purchase to be Alfred Newman's by-turns spectacularly overcaffeinated/easy listening score for Airport).
+More frightening still, I played Airport with my toy model of a 747 Delta Airlines passenger jet by cramming a firecracker into a hole I'd dug into its side and lighting it.
+Yikes!

 WHAT I LOVE ABOUT THIS FILM

-As the first and least cartoonish of the four airport-themed films in Universal’s franchise, and the film that more or less kicked off the 70s “disaster film” craze; Airport looks, by way of comparison to the atrocities that followed, much better than it actually is.
+As both the first and least cartoonish of the four airport-themed films in Universal’s franchise, and the film which more or less kicked off the '70s “disaster film” craze; Airport looks, by way of comparison to the atrocities that followed, much better than it actually is.
 It’s plot: seven, count ‘em, seven romantic and dramatic entanglements duke it out over a seven-hour period at a busy Midwestern airport plagued by blizzards, airport noise bellyachers, and bombers.

-At this particular airport, dramatic tension and impending disaster is love’s co-pilot (infidelity – both real and the “lusting in my heart” variety – is practically a job requirement), while domestic discord and personal tragedy have to ride coach to the first-class priority given to customer satisfaction and comfort.
-The latter being the chief element of Airport’s plot to really date it.
+At this particular airport, dramatic tension and impending disaster is love’s co-pilot (infidelity—both real and the “lusting in my heart” variety—is practically a job requirement), while domestic discord and personal tragedy have to ride coach when compared to the hand-wringing first-class priority this airport gives to trying to make customers happy.
+This latter point is perhaps the one element that dates Airport the most.

-I’ve seen Airport far too many times to be able to ascertain whether or not it still holds up as a viable suspense melodrama, but I can attest to it being a near non-stop parade of ugly, stiff-looking fashions culled from acres of drab polyblend synthetics; static, rigidly blocked scenes (the camera must have been nailed to the floor) with actors giving TV movie-level performances; truly terrible dialog (old-school he-man, Joe Patroni still refers to women as “broads” and “dames.”
-And while preferable to today’s infatuation with the word, “bitch,” I kinda thought that in the 70s atmosphere of Diary of a Mad Housewife, terms like broad and dame –the Rat Pack notwithstanding – had gone out with Guys and Dolls); and, in stark contrast to today’s films, Airport displays a rather quaint interest in the lives of the middle-aged.
+I’ve seen Airport far too many times to be able to ascertain whether or not it still holds up as a viable suspense melodrama, but I can attest to it being a near non-stop parade of ugly, stiff-looking fashions culled from acres of drab polyblend synthetics; static, rigidly blocked scenes (the camera must have been nailed to the floor) with actors giving TV movie-level performances, and truly terrible dialogue.
+For example, old-school he-man Joe Patroni still refers to women as “broads” and “dames.”
+And while preferable to today’s infatuation with the word “bitch,” I kinda thought that in the '70s atmosphere of Diary of a Mad Housewife, terms like broad and dame—the Rat Pack notwithstanding—had gone out with Ocean's Eleven.
+Also, another thing which places Airport squarely in another time and place is, in stark contrast to today’s films, Airport displays a rather quaint interest in the lives of the middle-aged.

 |Actress Virginia Grey (Ross Hunter's "lucky charm") appears as the mother of wisenheimer teen, Lou Wagner.
 Her skeptical-looking husband is played by Dick Weston|

 While Bisset continues to dominate the film for me (she's practically the baby in the cast), over the years I've come to grow ever fonder of the laid-back performance of Dean Martin.
 His popular variety show was still on the air when Airport came out, but I honestly didn't care for him much as a kid.
-These days I rank him as my all-time favorite male vocalist (my iPod is overflowing with his mellow crooning) and his screen appearances which I once dismissed as being too casual, have actually aged rather well, coming across as appealingly natural and underplayed compared to the stiff formality of actors like Burt Lancaster.
+These days I rank him as my all-time favorite male vocalist (my iPod is overflowing with his mellow crooning) and his screen appearances, which I once dismissed as being so casual as to be lazy, have actually aged rather well; coming across as appealingly natural and underplayed compared to the stiff formality of actors like Burt Lancaster.